 Alembic file opened in Maya

 - Scrub through the timeline in order to view the animation.
-In this case the animation range is from frame 1 to 50 (the attached scene is from 24 to 48).
+In this case, the animation range is from frame 1 to 100 (the attached scene is from 40 to 60).

-- Select the geometry and enter colorSet1 in the Motion Vector Source field.
+- Select the geometry and make sure the Motion Vector Source field is set to velocityPV

 - Open the Arnold Render Settings window.
 Enable Motion Blur and render the scene.
 You should now see that the mesh is rendering with motion blur.

-When velocity blur is enabled, the translator will only exports two keys.
+When velocity blur is enabled, the translator will only export two keys.

 Color information can also be exported to the Alembic file from Houdini and then extracted and rendered with MtoA in Maya.

 - Create an Ai UserDataColor node and connect it to a Standard Surface shader.
 Assign this shader to the geometry.

 - Add Cd to Color Attr Name attribute of the aiUserDataColor node.